The Empty Room Inside Loneliness

 But it is not the center.

 Go one circle deeper and the problem changes.
 You may not be asking for a crowd.
-You may not even be asking for love in the grand cinematic sense, with rain, violin, and a man running after a train in shoes unsuitable for public transport.
 You may only want a friendly voice.

 Not a lecture.
 Not a motivational speech.
-Not someone saying, “Think positive,” which is among the most useless sentences ever manufactured, right up there with “The cheque is in the mail” and “This will only take five minutes.”
+Not someone saying “think positive,” which is among the most useless sentences ever manufactured, right up there with “this will only take five minutes.”

 A friendly voice.

 Someone to whom you can say the small stupid thing before it becomes a big tragic thing.
 Someone who does not require you to polish your misery and present it in acceptable language.
-Someone who can hear, “I am not doing well today,” without immediately turning into a doctor, judge, priest, human resources department, or WhatsApp philosopher.
+Someone who can hear “I am not doing well today” without immediately becoming a judge, priest, human resources department, or WhatsApp philosopher.

 But then comes the slyer loneliness.